Southend Corporation Bus Fleet

 The following photos show 244 at the museum open day in October 1999.

-Many thanks to Richard Delahoy for his kind permission to include extracts from his book in this page and also to Richard, Brian Pask, John Kaye, Paul Harrison, Paul Bateson and Ian Banks for supplying pictures.
+Many thanks to Richard Delahoy for his kind permission to include extracts from his book in this page and also to Richard, Brian Pask, John Kaye, Paul Harrison, Paul Bateson, Ian Banks and Doug Nicholson for supplying pictures.